songkg7/o2/README.md

 If you want to convert your notes, you should move them to the `ready` Folder.

-then, Execute the command `O2: convert to Jekyll Chirpy` via obsidian's `cmd + p` shortcut.
+then, Execute the command `O2: Grammar Transformation` via obsidian's `cmd + p` shortcut.

-if exception occurs, you can see the original note in the `archive` folder.

 ## Supported platforms